Have A Good Hair Day Hair Cutting

 Will A Razor Cut Be Good For My Hair?

 Razor cuts!
 Some of us love them, and some of us hate them.
+As a hairstylist, I’ve had some clients actively seek me out because I do razor cuts, while others refuse to let me use one on their hair.
+Why are there such polarizing views when it comes to razor cuts?
 When is a razor cut a good choice for a haircut?
-In this post I respond to common questions often asked about a razor and razor cuts.
+In this post I respond to common questions often asked about the razors that hairstylists use and who razor cuts are best for.

 When we say razor or razor cuts, we don’t mean clipper cuts.
 And we typically are not referring to a straight razor used to shave beards either!